Cordova vs Capacitor

 Why are more developers using Capacitor?

-Capacitor embraces Electron for desktop functionality, along with adding first-class support for web apps and Progressive Web Apps.
+Capacitor is the only native runtime to deliver first-class support for web apps and Progressive Web Apps.

 In fact, we’ve taken it a step further by building out a collection of UI experiences for APIs like Camera that bring the native app UI experience users expect to Progressive Web Apps.
 We call this the Progressive Web App OS.

 On top of that, building plugins that offer web functionality as a fallback is just as easy as adding a few files to your plugin!
 Capacitor will only use your web implementation if the native one is not available, so users can use the exact same API when running on iOS, Android, Electron, and the Web.

 Capacitor takes a “web first” approach, and believes that the core of every great cross-platform hybrid app is a quality, modern Progressive Web App.
 This keeps your app aligned with the rapidly evolving web platform while enabling powerful native device functionality on platforms that support it.

 Simple yet powerful CLI tooling that is version managed per-app

 Capacitor provides a small CLI tool that is installed locally to each app.
 That means there are no global dependencies to manage and it’s easy to use different versions of Capacitor across every app you build.